 The conditions for temporary and permanent residence permit authorization are defined in provisions of Law on foreign nationals and accompanying bylaws.
-After harmonisation of National legislation with European Union legislation, status of foreign nationals from E.E.A., Swiss Confederation or Third-country nationals are different.
+After adjustment of the National legislation with European Union legislation, status of foreign nationals from E.E.A., Swiss Confederation or Third-country nationals are different.
 Consequently, there are also differences in conditions and procedures for acquiring citizenship, work and residence permit.

-Foreign employer: legal or natural entity who has business adress in EEA.
+Foreign employer: legal or natural entity who has business address in EEA.